DigiCert KnowledgeBase - Technical Support-hero

 • Review your domain validation expiration dates.

-Before February 17, 2026, DigiCert will display the 199-day domain expiration date alongside the current 397-day domain expiration date to help you identify the impacted domains.
+DigiCert now displays the 199-day domain expiration date alongside the current 397-day domain expiration date to help you identify the impacted domains.
+To help you identify these domains, we will update the Domains and “domain’s detail” pages in CertCentral:

-• Domains listing page
+• Domains page

 To access the Domains page, in the left menu, go to Certificates > Domains.